Wednesday, June 16, 2010

-Time is always at a high premium for all of us!
+Time always comes at a high premium for all of us.
 But these days I feel it more than ever before.
-Not because I have reached that part of life when one graduated from “growing up” to “getting old” but for the unique reason of not being able to manage my time too well.
-I have started to realize that it does not belong to me anymore and life is getting over between rushing to work and hurrying back home.
+I have reached that part of life when one graduates from “growing up” to “getting old,” and I have started to realise that time no longer belongs to me, while life seems to be slipping by between rushing to work and hurrying back home.

-The most irritating moment of the life on the road is perhaps when you are approaching a crossroad with the traffic light green but the car in front of you is moving with a very slow speed or has decided to slow down.
-It was one of those days when I was about to lose another 2 minutes of my life just after having lost once in the previous signal.
-The car ahead of me was moving at an irritable slow speed with no intention of dashing for the green light.
+The most irritating moment of life on the road is perhaps when one is approaching a crossroad with the traffic light green, but the car in front has decided to slow down.
+It was one of those days when I was about to lose ‘2 minutes’ of my life for the second time in a row, just after missing the previous signal.
+The car ahead of me was moving at an irritable slow speed, with no intention of dashing for the green light.
 She finally reached the signal and stopped as the light was changing to amber.
-Usually motorist in this part of the world don't stop even when the light is changing to RED.
+Usually, motorists in this part of the world do not prefer to stop even when the light is changing from amber to red.

-After all, the only moments that I can truly claim as mine is when I am driving to or from office.
-At either end of the destination, my time is either sold off or belongs to someone else!
+After all, the only moments that I can truly make mine are when I am driving to or from the office.
+At either end of the destination, my time is either sold off or pledged to someone else.

 1. What a great perspective on time.;) Turning something that initially raised your irritation level to something positive.;)